Assumption College is ranked nationally by US News in the top 50 Best Graduate Schools in Rehabilitation Counseling.

 Study in small classes focused on career training as a rehabilitation counselor.

-In addition to small classes, there is ample opportunity for students to pursue specific interest areas such as vocational rehabilitation, psychiatric rehabilitation, substance abuse, and working with veterans with disabilities.
+In addition to small classes, there is ample opportunity for students to pursue specific interest areas such as vocational rehabilitation, psychiatric rehabilitation, youth in transition, substance abuse and addiction, and working with veterans with disabilities.
 The quality of the graduate program is supported by its accreditation from the Council on Rehabilitation Education (CORE) and the career success attained by our graduates.
-If you are considering a career in rehabilitation or one of the helping services which requires an understanding of disability and counseling, the Institute for Human Services and Rehabilitation Studies (HSRS) at Assumption College provides you with a supportive environment, small classes, and an exceptional faculty to help you achieve your career goals, all backed by a legacy of success.
+If you are considering a career in rehabilitation or one of the helping professions which requires an understanding of disability and counseling, the Institute for Human Services and Rehabilitation Studies (HSRS) at Assumption College provides you with a supportive environment, small classes, and an exceptional faculty to help you achieve your career goals, all backed by a 48 year legacy of success.